MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 The CNTK Library Managed API is described in the [CNTK Library C#/.NET Managed API](./CNTK-Library-Managed-API.md) page.

 ### Evaluation of multiple requests in parallel
-CNTK also supports evaluating multiple requests in parallel.
-The [`EvaluateMultipleImagesInParallel()`](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) demonstrates how to evaluate concurrent requests using CNTK C#/.NET Managed API.
+CNTK supports evaluating multiple requests in parallel.
+Because running evaluation on the same model instance is not thread-safe, it is required first to create multiple model instances by calling Clone() with `ParameterCloningMethod.Share`, and then each thread uses a separate model instance for evaluation.
+The [`EvaluateMultipleImagesInParallelAsync()`](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) demonstrates how to evaluate concurrent requests using CNTK C#/.NET Managed API.

+### Run evaluation asynchronously
+CNTK C# API does not have an asynchronous method for Evaluate(), because the evaluation is a CPU-bound operation (Please refer to [this article] (https://blogs.msdn.microsoft.com/pfxteam/2012/03/24/should-i-expose-asynchronous-wrappers-for-synchronous-methods/) for detailed explanation).
+However, it is desired to run evaluation asynchronously in some use cases, e.g. offloading for responsiveness, we show in the example [`EvaluationSingleImageAsync()`](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) how to achieve that by using the extension method [`EvaluateAsync()`](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKExtensions.cs).

+### Evaluate intermediate layers
+CNTK C# API is able to evaluate an intermediate layer in a model graph.
+To that end, the desired layer can be found by its name, and the intermediate layer can be evaluated.
+The example [**EvaluateIntermediateLayer()**](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) in C# demonstrates how to evaluate an intermediate layer in a model.

+### Evaluate outputs from multiple nodes
+CNTK can evaluate multiple nodes in a model graph by combining their outputs into a single node.
+The example [**EvaluateCombinedOutputs()**](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) in C# demonstrates how to evaluate multiple outputs.

 ### C# Examples
 The [CNTKLibraryCSEvalExamples](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) shows how to evaluate a model in C# using CNTK Library NuGet packages.
 Please see the [Eval Examples](./CNTK-Eval-Examples.md) page for building and running examples.